-After obtaining his Master’s degree in Biopharmaceutical Sciences (2003), Luuk Hawinkels (1980) performed a translational research project at the Gastroenterology department of the LUMC.
+After obtaining his Master’s degree in Biopharmaceutical Sciences (2003), a strongly research-focused education, Luuk performed a translational research project at the Gastroenterology department of the LUMC.
 He focused on the interplay between tumour cells and the tumour stroma, unravelling its role in CRC progression and metastasis.
-After obtaining his PhD in 2009, he joined the ten Dijke/TGF-β group, to work on the role of the TGF-β (co-)receptors endoglin and ALK1 in tumour angiogenesis.
+This was the start of his continued research interest in how fibroblasts interact with other cells in their environment and how they can influence tumour progression.

 Post doctoral researchers: